Sébaco

-The name Sébaco originates from the Nahuatl language, coatl cihuatl, which means snake woman.
-Coatl Cihuatl was also the Aztec goddess of fertility and agriculture.
-When the Spanish arrived in the area, they were unable to pronounce the original name of this town, and over time the pronunciation became Sébaco.
+King Charles I of Spain named the area "The Very Noble City of Sébaco" by decree.
+In 2006 the National Assembly of Nicaragua officially named the city Sébaco.
+The name Sébaco originates from the Nawat language that the Nicarao people spoke who still inhabit the Sébaco Valley.
+It derives from Siwakuat, which means snake woman.
+Cihuacoatl was also the Aztec goddess of fertility and agriculture.
+When the Spanish arrived in the area, they were unable to pronounce the original name of this town, and due to their Tlaxcalan interpreters speaking Nahuatl, it was wrongly documented and over time the pronunciation became Sébaco.